 Once the payment has been received a staff member will issue your permit.
 You can call for an inspection after the permit is issued.

-The fee is listed on the fee schedule under Enforcement and Penalty Schedule> Owner requested inspections> Adult Care Home Safety Inspection.
+The fee is listed in the fee schedule under Enforcement and Penalty Schedule> Owner requested inspections> Adult Care Home Safety Inspection in this document:

 Step 4: Request an adult care home safety inspection